 - Using your bare clean hands, massage 1⁄4 cup (half the total) of the coconut oil into the kale leaves.

-- Dump the leaves onto the parchment-lined cookie sheet.
+- Dump the leaves onto the parchment-lined cookie sheets.
 Spread so they are evenly distributed.

-- Pop in the oven and bake for about 30 minutes, checking at the 25-minute mark to make sure they aren’t getting burnt.
+- Bake for about 30 minutes, checking at the 25-minute mark to make sure they aren’t getting burnt.
 (They will be turning brown and dark, that’s normal.)